consensuslayer/goblinbook/src/dispatching-asset-transfer.md

 The `PACKET_SEND` was actually us performing the transfer.
 The other steps are executed by solvers.
 Later we will write a solver to explore what each entails.

-To get the tracing data, we'll make a [Graphql](https://graphql.org/) query.
-For now we will just use `fetch` calls, but there are many high quality graphql clients around.
+To get the tracing data, we'll make a [GraphQL](https://graphql.org/) query.
+For now we will just use `fetch` calls, but there are many high quality GraphQL clients around.

 ```typescript
 {{ #shiftinclude  auto:../projects/asset-dispatcher/src/index.ts:query-traces | dedent }}